kmwhite/kmwhite-net/src/03-artisan-testing.md

 Category: testing
 Tags: testing, python, tdd

 Being at PyCon, I was inspired to do something.
 At work, I am typically writing CFEngine3 policy and not writing a lot of code.
 I should be filling my free time with more projects.
 Being around all the other great Python developers and getting to talk to them about their work (I cannot rave about [BreakfastSerial](https://github.com/theycallmeswift/BreakfastSerial) enough), I was inspired to pick up where I left off with a project of mine.
-That project was 'artisan'.
-A library for generating complete instances for testing, rather than stubbing.
+Part of it probably comes from [Kenneth Reitz](https://twitter.com/kennethreitz)'s talk, Python for Humans.
+He said that if something in python is confusing, you should work to make it more clear, more predictable, and easier to get started with.
+The project I left off on was 'artisan' - a library for generating complete instances for testing, rather than stubbing, mocking, or any of that other stuff.

 Why create a library when there are copious amounts of them already in PyPI?
-Well, I didn't want to use stubs.
-I don't like stubs.
+Well, I didn't want to use stubs mocks.
+I don't like stubs or mocks.
 When testing, I like to use the logic already in existence for my instances.
+Also, if you look at the work that it takes to do mocking, it seems like a waste of time, it isn't straight forward, nor is it clear.
+You're duplicating a lot of the energy you have already spent writing your models.

 ### Artisan Testing

 #### Installing Artisan
-Installing is nice and simple:
+Installing is nice and simple.
+It is available in PyPI.

-    pip install --user artisan
+    pip install artisan

-As an aside, I do not understand why there are individuals who DON'T use the '--user' flag for all their pip commands...
-Seriously.
-Why the system-wide installs, people?
+If you are not using a virtualenv, you probably will want to add the '--user' flag.
+However, you will also probably want to *start* using virtualenvs.
+Seriously, they're awesome.

 #### Using Artisan
 Let's assume there is a simple app you need to test with the Foo class.
 The Foo class looks a lot like: